FAQs - Outlook / Office 365 Deployment Desktop Software

 If you’re not using Active Directory the Outlook / Office 365 Deployment Software will be unable to automatically populate the email address field.
 Therefore the EMAILADDRESS variable in the installer must be set to the user’s email address during the deployment process.
-While there are multiple ways of doing this, one approach is at the command line level via the following (firstname.lastname@example.org being the email address in this example):
+The installer can be run silently from the command line via the following command (email@example.com being the email address in this example):

 With the default installation, the software will always be running in the background and will check for signature updates periodically.

 If you’d prefer to have it only run once, at the time of logon, it can be set-up to operate this way.
 In this case the behavior is for the Outlook / Office 365 Deployment Software to be launched when the user logs-on.
 It will immediately check for any signature updates (and apply them if found).
 Once done, it will close and exit.